wil93/mailipy/README.md

    system.
 2. Run `pipenv install` followed by `pipenv shell` from the root of the source directory.
+3. Install by running `python setup.py install` from the root of the source directory.
-3. Now you can run `mailipy-gen` and `mailipy-send`, and these will include your local changes.
+4. Now you can run `mailipy-gen` and `mailipy-send`, and these will include your local changes.
 You can verify that you're running a different binary than the one installed with `pip` by running `which mailipy-gen`: the command will return the full path of the binary you're using.